 - Add a teaspoon of worcestershire sauce for some depth.

 - To tell if avocados are ripe, press on the skin.
 It should give but not feel mushy.
-The skin will turn quite a bit darker when ripe as well.
+The skin will turn quite a bit darker when ripe.